imran-raja/BD-Cricket-Outcome-Predictor/README.md

-# bdcricket_predictor
+# Bangladesh ODI Cricket Match Outcome Predictive Model

-This is the Python implementation of the results shown in the paper "Prediction of Final Result of One Day International Cricket Match: A Machine Learning Approach" using scikit-learn.
+### This is the Python implementation of the results shown in the paper "Prediction of Final Result of One Day International Cricket Match: A Machine Learning Approach".